We began in a bear market

 You can see a tangible tribute to Morgan’s contributions on the Galleria terrace at the Denver Performing Arts Complex.
 The sculpture, commissioned by the Rex Morgan Tribute Committee, was created by Colorado artist Patrick Marold.

-To honor the spirit of Rex Morgan, awards are given in his name every two years at the SCFD Community Celebration & Awards.
+To honor the spirit of Rex Morgan, awards are given in his name every two years at the SCFD Block Party & Awards.
 The Rex Morgan Awards honor outstanding contributions to our community’s culture through leadership, volunteerism, and organizational excellence.
-Click here for details regarding the event and past winners.
+Read about past Rex Morgan Awards events and winners.